Zuellni/ComfyUI-Custom-Nodes/README.md

 git clone https://github.com/Zuellni/ComfyUI-Custom-Nodes custom_nodes\Zuellni
 ```

 A `config.json` file will be created on first run in the extension's directory.
 Requirements should be installed automatically but if that doesn't happen you can install them with:
 ```
 pip install -r custom_nodes\Zuellni\requirements.txt
 ```
+You can skip the installation if you don't wish to use the `IF` nodes.
+Run ComfyUI once, wait till the config file gets created, then quit and set `IF` to `false` under `Load Nodes` in `config.json`.

-To update set `Update Repository` to `true` in `config.json` or run:
+To enable automatic updates set `Update Repository` to `true` in the config.
+You can also update with:
 ```
 git -C custom_nodes\Zuellni pull
 ```

 ## Aesthetic Nodes
 Name | Description